Restoring Male Pelvic Health with Physical Therapy

 - Rectal Pain

 - Post-Surgical Pain

-Some of the ways we help treat these conditions is by exercising your abdominal muscles and your pelvic floor together to strengthen and increase coordination.
-We use a variety of techniques to help regain your life and understand your body to avoid future injuries.
+Some of the ways we help treat these conditions are by exercising your abdominal muscles and your pelvic floor together to strengthen and increase coordination.
+We use a variety of techniques to help you regain your life and understand your body to avoid future injuries.

 Frequently Asked Questions

 The male pelvic floor is a hammock of muscles stretching from your tailbone at the back to the pubic bone at the front.

 We will use certain exercises and techniques to either strengthen or relax the pelvic floor, depending on the case, as well as breathing mechanics, education, and posturing.

 How long do most men need to go to pelvic floor therapy?